 We plan to allow figures and tables to use different counters, since they look obviously different, so you can quickly distinguish the previous, or next, item as you scan a page.
 Notice that it is their distinctive appearance that is the criteria for an independent counter.
 For example, numbers for displayed equations meet this criteria.
 They have their own counter, they are displayed distinctively when originlly formatted, and a cross-reference emphasizes their distinctive type through the use of parentheses (e.g., Equation (2.4.7)).

 <backmatter>.
 To continue the example here, you could make a list of all the theorems in the book, and a separate list of all the examples.
 Each list would be in the order of appearance, include the number (and a title if you provide one).
 In HTML output, each is a knowl which will quickly provide the content (independent of location), and also provides an “in-context” link to take you to the location for surrounding material.
 This useful feature requires very little additional effort, especially if you title your blocks as you author them.

 xsltproc, in terms of no errors and great-looking output, does not mean your source is correct.
 XSLT processing can be forgiving, and many invalid constructions just work, and look great.
 But that is no guaranteee this situation will continue, or the same happy accidents occur for a conversion to a different output format.

 xsltproc, but error-checking your input is a job for a validator, so in theory we should not ever produce any errors during a conversion.
 So strive for having 100% valid PreTeXt source, not simply great-looking results.
-See Chapter 5 and Appendix C.
+See Chapter 5 and Appendix F.